Dyslexia and Colored Overlays

 Educational experts, researchers, and medical authorities around the world have found little independent scientific evidence to support the use of eye exercises, vision therapy, tinted lenses or filters as a treatment for dyslexia.

-Dyslexia is not a vision based disorder but if children feel a (placebo) benefit from using coloured overlays then there is no harm, but they should never be used as the only form of support and certainly never as a substitute for an intensive program of individualised Structured Literacy.
+Dyslexia is not a vision based disorder but if children feel a (placebo) benefit from using colored overlays then there is no harm, but they should never be used as the only form of support and certainly never as a substitute for an intensive program of individualized Structured Literacy.

 1. Ophthalmic Abnormalities and Reading Impairment

 - Ingrid Torjesen – Use of coloured overlays and lenses are unlikely to help children with dyslexia, study finds.
 British Medical Journal.

 - Clare Wilson – Forget colour overlays – dyslexia is not a vision problem.
 New Scientist.